CodHeK/Slot-filling/README.md

 ```

 `DATA_FILE` is to be saved in the `/data` folder and `EMBEDDINGS_FILE` gets automatically saved as per the name mentioned in the `Config` in the `/embeddings` folder.
 In both cases,  make sure you mention only file name not the path to the file.

-This will create a virtual environemnt named `env` and also install the requirements!

 ### Dataset Schema